junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 The bulb in the lamp explodes, shattering glass flying in all directions.

 Castiel chuckles in the darkness.
-"Isn't it fun?"
-He says cheerfully.
+"Isn't it fun?" he asks cheerfully.

 Meg stares at him.
 "What the fuck, something is definitely wrong with you."